OnTheLine/otl-public-housing/README.md

 ## File structure

-- Downloaded large files (.jp2) from LOC, converted to .jpg
+- from LOC download large JPG2000, convert to JPG
 - Georeferenced in https://mapwarper.net, and exported XYZ link and GeoTIFF files

 ### West Hartford